juripero/ryft-elasticsearch/ryft-elastic-plugin/README.md

 In order for RAW_TEXT search to properly work with the `AND` operator, the "width" has to be "line".
 If the "width" is different, it will be automatically converted to "line".

-## Aggregations
-Plugin supports all types of aggregations which are supported by Elasticsearch.
-In order to calculate aggregation over search result returned from RYFT service, plugin creates two requests.
-First request gets results from RYFT service.
-Received from RYFT data is saved into tempropary index.
-Second request executes all necessary aggregations over data from tempropary index in elasticsearch.
-Finally tempropary index is deleted.

-Tempropary index fields mapping is the same as in original index where data is searched.
-For non-indexed search tempropary index mapping is created automatically using Elasticsearch dynamic mapping.
-It guesses types of fields and in most cases it creates index with correct datatypes.
-But for some specific cases you have to define datatype of certain fields implicitly; e.g. date or geo-point datatypes.